 - Guaranteeing that the Merger is in the Public Interest.
 The legislation clarifies and strengthens the public interest aspect of the merger review by: - Requiring Consumer Financial Protection Bureau approval when at least one applicant offers consumer financial products; - Strengthening the Community Reinvestment Act (CRA) by only allowing institutions with the highest rating in two out of three of their last CRA exams to merge; and - Requiring transparent disclosure of discussions between the institutions and regulators before the merger application is filed. - Safeguarding the Stability of the Financial System.
 The legislation requires regulators to use a quantifiable metric developed by the Basel Committee on Banking Supervision to evaluate systemic risk.
 The score is based on the size, interconnectedness, substitutability, complexity, and cross-jurisdictional activity of the institution. - Requiring that Regulators Examine the Anticompetitive Effects on Individual Banking Products.
-The legislation requires regulators to examine how the merger would impact market concentration for individual banking products, such as commercial deposits, home mortgage lending, and small business lending rather than just the general availability of banking products in local markets. - Ensuring that the Merged Bank has Adequate Financial and Managerial Resources.
+The legislation requires regulators to examine how the merger would impact market concentration for individual banking products, such as commercial deposits, home mortgage lending, and small business lending in addition to the general availability of banking products in local markets.
+Regulators would also be required to evaluate a number of other factors when evaluating competitiveness, including whether the merger would result in diminished product quality or the potential exploitation of consumers' data.

+• Ensuring that the Merged Bank has Adequate Financial and Managerial Resources.
 The legislation requires regulators to review the leadership of the merged institution to ensure that the selected individuals have strong records with respect to risk management.
 Larger institutions would also have their balance sheets examined to ensure that they will be on solid financial footing.